qltd/SwiftBio/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = Does this conflict with the WooCommerce? =

 Starting the WooCommerce 2.1 release there are no conflicts.
 However for earlier the plugin might conflict with the default Google Analytics integration for WooCommerce.

+= Getting Error After Updating with the Latest version of the Plugin 2.1.0 =

+We have done the Major updates with the latest version so first you need to deactivate & delete the older version & add the latest version of the plugin again.

 = Do I Need to add any custom code for it? =